If your question is not answered here please email us. We are always happy to provide free advice.

 How far ahead can I book?

-Usually up to three months ahead (two months for Bratislava and Budapest).
+Usually up two to six months ahead depending on the route.
 However, it may be less at certain times of the year when timetable changes are imminent.
 To avoid any ticket availability issues, particularly for larger parties, we recommend booking as far in advance as possible.

 Why is the date I want to travel on greyed out on the booking form?